JASMINE LU 🌱

 is a Human Computer Interaction researcher and PhD student supported by the NSF Graduate Research Fellowship and UChicago Computer Science Liew Family Fellowship.
 She is a part of the Human Computer Integration Lab and is advised by Pedro Lopes.
 Through her work, she explores how we might build the future of interactive technologies to be more sustainable and center ecological thinking.
 Her research interests include wearables, sustainable interaction design, and living media interfaces.

 Jasmine’s most recent work, Integrating Living Organisms in Devices to Implement Care-based Interactions, will be published at User Interface Software and Technology (UIST) ‘22.
 In it, she explores how embedding a living organism as a functional component of a device, changes the user-device relationship by requiring the user to care for the device and organism.

-Her work has been covered by the Australian Broadcasting Corporation (ABC), The New Scientist, Gizmodo, Nerdist, Communications of the ACM, and more.
+Her work has been covered by the The New Scientist, Forbes, Gizmodo, UChicago News, Nerdist, Communications of the ACM, and more.

 CV | Email | Twitter